-This classic chocolate mousse recipe is thick, creamy, and loaded with chocolate flavor!
+This easy chocolate mousse recipe is thick, creamy, and loaded with chocolate flavor!
 Use good quality chocolate for the best texture and flavor.
-This is a great “make-ahead” chocolate dessert recipe!
+This is a great “make-ahead” chocolate dessert recipe for Valentine’s day or any special occasion.
+Top with whipped cream and chocolate shavings to make this a showstopper dessert!

-I haven’t been baking a lot these days.
-It’s just too darn hot!
+I haven’t been baking a lot these days; it’s just been too darn hot!
 But that doesn’t mean I’m not making my family dessert.
 Instead of baking, I’m simply opting for no bake recipes that don’t require me to turn on the oven.

-Which is where this decadent chocolate mousse recipe comes into the picture!
-It’s simply divine.
-The mousse is light and airy… yet rich and intensely chocolatey.
-It’s an easy dessert that looks fancy and tastes like a dream come true.
-Dessert genius?
-I think so!
+Which is where this decadent chocolate mousse recipe comes into the picture.
+The chocolate mousse is light and airy… yet rich and intensely chocolatey.
+Simply divine… and an easy dessert that looks fancy and tastes incredible.
+Not a classic chocolate mousse, but still absolutely amazing!

 Ingredients for Chocolate Mousse